wp-plugins/nvd3-visualisations/readme.txt

 = 1.7.1 =
 Version 1.7.1 -
-Fast input examples direcly from charts gallery for the data sources: direct shortcode's input, document's cells, and imported tables (of OpenOffice).
-More flexible direct input formats from shortcode.
+Fast input examples direcly from charts gallery for these data sources: direct shortcode's input, document's cells, and imported tables (of OpenOffice Calc).
+More flexible & faster direct input format is available from shortcode.

 = 1.7.0 =
 Version 1.7.0 -
 NEW: handy interactive calculator for the chart.
-By setting **calculator** option you give your readers freedom to scale visually the chart as they wish (eq + - * / operators).
+By setting **calculator** option you give your readers freedom to scale visually the chart as they wish (eq formulas by + - * / operators).
 Two other options help this - **calculatortitle** and **calculatorunit** - which let you tell what questions calculator solves with each chart.
 Support of locale for country specific data formats.
 Some new designs of icons.
 Fixing minor bugs.

 = 1.6.9 =
 Version 1.6.9 -